Join the Lab

 Thank you for your interest in the Teen and Young Adult Lab (TAYA Lab)!

 We do not currently have any open Directed Research, volunteer, or paid positions in the lab for current undergraduate students, prospective graduate students, or individuals seeking post-baccalaureate or post-doctoral research positions.
-We do not anticipate any new positions in Fall 2023, Spring 2024, or Summer 2024.
+We do not anticipate any new positions in Summer or Fall 2024.
 We also currently cannot mentor any new independent research projects for high school or undergraduate students.

 If you are interested in learning about future opportunities, please email TAYA Lab Manager Emily Gotkiewicz at EMG196@pitt.edu and we will email you if positions become available.
 We will also update this page if we have new openings.